kentjordan/StringClass/README.md

 * Lowercase all characters in string
 * Multiply string to given n numbers
 * Return string length
-* More shall come soon.
+* More will come soon.
 Stay tuned!

 ### Supported operators:

 * Assignment
 * Comparison (==, !=, >, <)
 * Concatenation
+* Multiplication
-* More shall come soon.
+* More will come soon.
 Stay tuned!

 ### How to include it in my project?